katursis/Pawn.CMD/README.md

 alias:help("commands", "cmds"); // case insensitive
 ```
 ## Using flags
-You can set flags for a command.
+You can set flags for a command
 ```pawn
 #include <Pawn.CMD>